sspaniel/dotnet-rag/README.md

 ## Getting Started

+For this example, I used the embed-v-4-0 and gpt-4.1-nano models.
+For instructions on deploying these models, see the [Azure documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/foundry-models/how-to/create-model-deployments?pivots=ai-foundry-portal).

+Once deployed, update the `model`, `endpoint` , and `apiKey` settings in the appsettings.json file.

 To start Redis and RabbitMQ in Docker, run the following command:

 `[root]\docker> docker-compose -p dotnet-rag up -d`